Passmore Edwards Public Library, Shepherd's Bush: History

 Maurice Bingham Adams designed five of the Libraries funded by Passmore Edwards.
 He and Edwards shared a belief in self-help and the importance of good architecture, which would provide the educational institutions required to educate the British working man and help give Britain a competitive edge.

 The library was built in 1895, when Shepherd's Bush was still largely open land, but in the process of being developed to house London's expanding suburbs.
 A foundation stone, laid by Passmore Edwards, bears the date 4 July 1895.
+The library was opened by Archibald Primrose, 5th Earl of Rosebery on 25 June 1896.

 Many of Shepherd's Bush's new inhabitants were poor and badly educated.
 In the early 20th century Irish labourers sought work and opportunities in London; their arrival in the capital created fears of urban slums and the spread of disease.
 At the turn of the century Hammersmith MP Sir William Bull was appalled to see Shepherd's Bush Green become home to destitute unemployed sleeping rough, gambling, and playing pitch and toss.